suyeon17/Appstrike/README.md

 ## The Idea `

-<strike> App </strike> is just a small class Project to test some of the most famous web vulnerabilities such as :
+<strike> App </strike> A Project to test some of the most famous web vulnerabilities such as :

 - SQL Injection
 - Command Injection